Last updated on April 22nd, 2022 at 12:03 pm

 Header Bidding vs Waterfall: Working Process

 Header Bidding might seem a complicated process, but to put it out there for you, it basically is a simpler way, through which the publishers conduct direct auctions so that the inefficiencies are neglected and the best prices are sought for the ad space inventory.
 The web publisher puts some tech in the website’s header, and on the loading of a page on the site, the code reaches out to the supported ad exchange or the SSPs for bids before their own ad server’s direct sales are called.
 The bidding takes place simultaneously, rather than sequential, and focuses on all available impressions and not just the ones that are available after direct sales.
 If the case is so, that a publisher was unable to sell its direct buys because those generally yield the highest CPMs, then Waterfall could be of help, if the publisher passes the impression down the waterfall to various ad networks until it is sold.
-Their team would set up an ad network with a tracking tag that will execute if and when an impression is not filled, and the same is usually configured in platforms like Fallback Ads, Passbacks, Redirects, Default Ads, and the ones that are similar.
-Prior to that, the team would configure the premium ad network to pass back to the vertical ad network and so on.
+Their team would set up an ad network with a tracking tag that will execute if and when an impression is not filled, and the same is usually configured in platforms like Fallback Ads, Passbacks, Redirects, Default Ads, and the similar ones.
+Before that, the team would configure the premium ad network to pass back to the vertical ad network and so on.
+Here is the link to signup with a good header bidding SSP partner.

 - Video Ad Network- vdo.ai